armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   as initial value of the encoding.

 - t1, t2, ...: are reusable temporary variables.
 For notable variables,
     distinct names are used easing the debugging process when correlating with test vectors.

+- c1, c2, ...: are constant values, which can be computed in advance.

 ## Encodings for Weierstrass curves